Creutzfeldt-Jakob DiseaseSymptoms, Doctors, Treatments, Advances & More

 The course of CJD is:

-• Dementia in some cases
+- Dementia in most cases

 CJD is not a medical emergency.
-However, early diagnosis and treatment may make the symptoms easier to control, give patients time to make advance directives and prepare for the end of life, and give families extra time to come to terms with the condition.
+However, early diagnosis and treatment may make the symptoms easier to control, give people time to make advance directives and prepare for the end of life, and give families extra time to come to terms with the condition.

 Medical equipment that may be contaminated should be removed from service and disposed of.
 People known to have CJD should not donate a cornea or other body tissue.